Patellofemoral instability

 Knee Brace

-In some patients, the kneecap (patella) has a tendency to disengage from its normal position and dislocate to one side.
-This can lead to a feeling of looseness and giving way of the knee, causing patients to easily lose confidence in their knee.
+In some patients, the kneecap (patella) tends to disengage from its normal position and dislocate to one side.
+This can lead to a feeling of looseness and giving way of the knee, causing patients to lose confidence in their knee.
 Commonly this is called knee instability.

-Knee instability is often due to an abnormality in the way the front of the knee joint is formed.
-For example it may be related to a shallow trochlear groove, a small and high placed patella, or there may be abnormalities in the soft tissues and ligaments around the knee.
+Knee instability is often due to an abnormality in how the front of the knee joint is formed.
+For example, it may be related to a shallow trochlear groove, a small and high-placed patella, or abnormalities in the soft tissues and ligaments around the knee.
 This is often called patellofemoral dysplasia.

 Patella Instability Diagnosis

-A careful assessment of the patient’s clinical history and physical presentation, and a combination of special X-rays, CT scans and MRI scans will let your surgeon know exactly what is happening with your patellofemoral joint.
+A careful assessment of the patient’s clinical history and physical presentation and a combination of special X-rays, CT scans and MRI scans will let your surgeon know what is happening with your patellofemoral joint.

 Patella Instability Treatment

-Patella instability is completely curable surgically with a combination of sports physiotherapy and surgical stabilisation
+Patella instability is completely curable surgically with sports physiotherapy and surgical stabilisation.

-As soon as possible the kneecap needs to be gently relocated; this often takes place in the A&E setting.
+As soon as possible, the kneecap needs to be gently relocated; this often occurs in A&E.

-Mr. Rajaratnam has a particular interest in disorders of the patellofemoral joint, and has treated a number of patients with PFJ instability; most get back to active sports with confidence.
+Mr Rajaratnam has a particular interest in disorders of the patellofemoral joint and has treated several patients with PFJ instability; most get back to active sports with confidence.